Lellouch-L\"uscher relation for ultracold few-atom systems under confinement

-After having introduced the theoretical framework for calculating numerically $L_3(E)$, $E_q$ and $\Gamma_q$, we now present a simple analytical approach to derive the relationship between free-space and in-trap observables, i.e., the LL relation (\ref{eq:L3}).
-Our derivation assumes weak interactions ($|a|/a_{\rm ho} \ll 1$, where $a_{\rm ho}=\hbar^{1/2}/(m\omega_{\rm ho})^{1/2}$ is the oscillator length), but also weak trapping ($r_{\rm vdW}/a_{\rm ho}\ll 1$, with $r_{\rm vdW}$ being the van der Waals length \cite{Chin:2010,sm}).
-Our key observation is that the mechanism controlling both $\Gamma_q$ and $L_3$ is identical, i.e., in both cases inelastic transitions occur primarily at short distances $R \leq R_0 \sim r_{\rm vdW}$, as illustrated in Fig.~\ref{fig:trap3}(a).
+After having introduced the theoretical framework for calculating $L_3(E)$, $E_q$ and $\Gamma_q$, we now present a simple analytical approach to derive the relationship between free-space and in-trap observables, i.e., the LL relation (\ref{eq:L3}).
+We assume weak interactions ($|a|/a_{\rm ho} \ll 1$, where $a_{\rm ho}=\hbar^{1/2}/(m\omega_{\rm ho})^{1/2}$ is the oscillator length), but also weak trapping ($r_{\rm vdW}/a_{\rm ho}\ll 1$, with $r_{\rm vdW}$ being the van der Waals (vdW) length \cite{Chin:2010,sm}).
+Our key observation is that the mechanism controlling both $\Gamma_q$ and $L_3$ is identical, i.e., the inelastic transitions occur primarily at short distances $R \leq R_0 \sim r_{\rm vdW}$, as illustrated in Fig.~\ref{fig:trap3}(a).
 Accordingly, we define the following relation \cite{Werner:2006,Petrov:2004w,Nielsen:2002}:

-where the factor 3 accounts for the loss of three atoms per event, and $\mathcal{D}_q$ is the reactive three-body probability defined the probability to find particles in the $q$-th state within the reaction region ($R \leq R_0$), with hyperspherical volume $\mathcal{V}_0=\pi^3R_0^6/6$.
+where the factor 3 accounts for the loss of three atoms per event, and $\mathcal{D}_q$ is the reactive three-body probability density defined as the probability density to find particles in the $q$-th state within the reaction region ($R \leq R_0$), with hyperspherical volume $\mathcal{V}_0=\pi^3R_0^6/6$.
 In Ref.~\cite{sm} we show that $\mathcal{D}_q$ is closely related to the three-body correlation function \cite{Reynolds:2020}.
 In hyperspherical representation, $\mathcal{D}_q$ is given by

-where $F_q$ is the (non-interacting) hyperradial wavefunction for the $q$-th trapped three-body state \cite{Werner:2006a} associated to the $W_\lambda$ channel.
+where $F_q$ is the (non-interacting) hyperradial wavefunction for the $q$-th trapped three-body state \cite{Werner:2006a} associated with the $W_\lambda$ channel.
 For $\lambda=0$, $F_q$ is given by